 Homeowners and fellow adult guests can take an active role in preventing drowning related injuries during the summer months.
 Aside from always keeping an eye out, the following tips are great action items to have top-of-mind while children are playing in the pool.

-- Have a list of rules and safety instructions and enforce them at all times with guests.
+- Have a list of the rules and safety instructions and enforce them at all times with all guests

-- Learn basic water rescue skills like first aid and CPR.
-Have each member of your family learn too.
+- Know basic water rescue skills like first aid and CPR

 - Keep the pool visible at all times.
-Remove toys from the pool when not being used.
+Make sure you can see the bottom and remove toys from the pool when not being used

 Insurance coverage to protect homeowners with pools